keptn/keptn.github.io/CONTRIBUTING.md

 If you need to render another markdown file (such as this *CONTRIBUTING.md* file) to check your formatting, you have the following options:

    - If you are using an IDE to author the markdown text, use the markdown preview browser for the IDE.
-   - You can push your changes to github and use the Github previewer (*View Page*).
+   - You can push your changes to GitHub and use the Github previewer (*View Page*).
    - You can install and use the [grip](https://github.com/joeyespo/grip/blob/master/README.md) previewer to view the rendered content locally.
 When *grip* is installed, you can format the specified file locally by running the following in its own shell:
      ```